AgoraIO-Usecase/Online-KTV/README.md

 8. Q: What affects the number of samples?

-   A: The parameters passed in the `setRecordingAudioFrameParameters` method affect the number of samples.
-The number of samples = sampleRate x sampleInterval x number of audio channels.
+   A: The parameter `samplesPerCall` passed in the `setRecordingAudioFrameParameters` method affect the number of samples.

 9. Q: Can I use other players besides ijkplayer?